PawelStadnicki/flying-with-fsharp/README.md

 # flying-with-fsharp
 PoC of using F#/Fable with Google 3D Photorealistic Tiles

+Created for F# Adent 2023, the blog post is here: "" It is not finished but can serve value and be a base for the experiments of others.
+I use Feliz/Elmish/DaisyUI, DeckGL/TurfJS.

+TODO:
+- add possibility to cancel animations
+- add possibility to mix animations

 **Instructions**
-Update src/API_keys.fs with own API key to the Google Map Tile service.
+Update src/API_keys.fs with your own API key to the Google Map Tile service.
 Read their docs/ pricing and make your keys appropriately restricted/secured when publishing your own work

 - dotnet tool restore (for Fable/Femto)
 - npm i